kstenerud/concise-encoding/cbe-specification.md

 ### Comment

-A comment is an invisible list-style pseudo-object that can only contain strings or other comment containers (to support nested comments).
+A comment is a non-referring, invisible, list-style pseudo-object that can only contain strings or other comment containers (to support nested comments).

 Although comments are not "referring" pseudo-objects, they tend to unofficially refer to what follows in the document, similar to how comments are used in source code.